 SAC offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-SAC offers an honors program for highly-qualified applicants, and does not offer a Freshman Honors College.
-The Freshman Honors college provides a rich curriculum for highly-motivated first-year students.
+SAC offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.

-SAC does not require an internship for all students Students can still look for internships during the summer, or gain work experience with a part-time job.
+SAC does not require an internship for all students, but does require an internship for students in some majors.
+Students can look for internships during the summer, or gain work experience with a part-time job.

 © 2021 College Confidential / Concentrical LLC, Data provided by IPEDs and Peterson's Databases, © 2020 Peterson's LLC.